 What is Gross Margin?

-The Gross Margin represents the amount of revenue left over after deducting the cost of goods sold (COGS) incurred in the period.
+The Gross Margin is a profitability ratio that measures the percentage of revenue remaining after deducting the cost of goods sold (COGS) incurred in the period.

-Since only direct costs are accounted for in the metric, the gross margin shows how much in profits remains available for meeting fixed costs and other non-operating expenses.
+Since only direct costs are accounted for in the metric, the gross profit margin ratio reflects the income available for meeting fixed costs and other non-operating expenses.

 - The gross margin is a measure of profitability that compares a company’s gross profit to its revenue in the corresponding period.